 In order to maintain strong bond ratings, the Airport must demonstrate the ability to generate positive future net revenues.
 The generation of net revenues is heavily dependent on the volume of commercial flights, the number of passengers, and the amount of cargo processed at the Airport, all three of which are dependent upon a wide range of factors including: (1) local, national and international economic conditions, including international trade volume, (2) regulation of the airline industry, (3) passenger reaction to disruptions and delays arising from security concerns, (4) airline operating and capital expenses, including security, labor and fuel costs, (5) environmental regulations, (6) the capacity of the national air traffic control system, (7) currency values, and (8) world-wide infectious diseases.
-In light of these operating conditions, MIA has experienced continued growth in enplaned passengers each year since 2009 and is forecasting growth rates between 1.5 percent and 2 percent per year through fiscal year 2020.
+In light of these operating growth rates between 1.5 percent and two percent per year through fiscal year 2020.
 These growth rates are supported by MIA's plans for facility improvements and continued efforts to lure new carriers to MIA while encouraging existing carriers to expand their route networks by promoting the Air Service Incentive Program.